-Chubb no longer manufacture household locks, but we can replace it with a like for like lock made by Union, Yale or ERA.
+Chubb no longer manufactures household locks, but we can replace it with a like-for-like lock made by Union, Yale or ERA.

 If you have uPVC or composite door, or you have to lift the handle to lock your door, you most probably have a Euro-cylinder lock.
 However, if you have a Secured by Design door that was fitted after 2010, it should already have an anti-snap lock fitted.

 Depending on the type of home you have and the product(s) you have chosen, you can expect 1 engineer to install your home security alarm (and any accessories) in around 3 – 6 hours.

 Yes, you can!
 We have the Apartment Alarm available, which is mounted inside the property rather than on the outside wall.
 As many people who live in apartments rent or do not have permission/the means to install an alarm on the outside of the building itself, this alarm ensures that you’re still covered.